EpigeneticsExeter/EpigenomicsLabWeb/README.md

 Step 3: Create an SSH tunnel

 Go to your terminal, not the ssh connection, just your local terminal.
-If you are a windows user, just press `crtl + r` then type "cmd" and hit enter.
+If you are a windows user, just press `ctrl + r` then type "cmd" and hit enter.

 Now we will create an SSH tunnel with: